LoginRadius/engineering-portal/content/ react-security-vulnerabilities/index.md

 ```
 Here is a [link](https://github.com/snyk/zip-slip-vulnerability) to the repository containing libraries and APIs infected by zip slip.

-### Checklist to Fix Zip Slip Vulnerability in React apps –
+### Checklist to Fix Zip Slip Vulnerability in React Apps
 * React developers can search through the project for vulnerable codes.
 Developers can integrate validation code to the original application's code to check for directory traversal.

 * Another way to prevent Zip Slip attacks in React apps is to include the Zip Slip Security Testing solution in the build pipeline of the app.

 * Do not allow uploading files having special characters.

 * Renaming all the zip files is another best practice to prevent zip slip attacks.
 Developers should generate new file names for each file before the application leverages them.

 * Node.js uses npm libraries as the dependency.
 React internally uses node.js, and hence any vulnerable library can pose a threat to the React app.
 It is a good practice to create your own dependencies and libraries rather than using 3rd-party libraries.

 ## Cross-site Request Forgery (CSRF or XSRF)